Paramboia/pokemon-fusion/app/api/generate/README.md

 The generation system uses a three-step process for creating AI-generated Pokémon fusions:
 1. **Replicate Blend**: Creates the initial fusion image by blending features from two Pokémon
-2. **GPT-4 Vision Description**: Analyzes the initial fusion and creates a detailed description
+2. **GPT-4 Vision Description**: Analyzes the initial fusion and creates a detailed structured description
-3. **GPT Image Enhancement**: Uses the description to generate a refined, high-quality image
+3. **GPT Image Enhancement**: Uses the description to generate a refined, high-quality image with GPT-image-1

 The system is designed for resilience, with fallbacks at each step if any part of the process fails.

 ## Key Files

-- `route.ts` - Main API endpoint handler that orchestrates the generation process
+- `route.ts` - Main API endpoint handler that orchestrates the generation process and handles credits/billing
 - `replicate-blend.ts` - Implementation for the initial fusion using Replicate's blend-images model
-- `dalle.ts` - Contains both the GPT-4 Vision description and GPT-image-1 enhancement functionality
+- `dalle.ts` - Contains GPT-4 Vision description and GPT-image-1 enhancement functionality
 - `config.ts` - Configuration module that sets default environment variables

 ## Generation Pipeline